obarisk/go-sqlcmd/release/linux/docker/README.md

 # Docker Release

-## Building Docker from in CI/CD pipeline
+## Building Docker in CI/CD pipeline

 Execute the following command from the root directory of this repository: